davber/clj-clos/README.md

 * Another distinction from CLOS, is that no exception is raised when trying to call next method at the end of the chain, but instead it becomes a noop.

+* The chaining of methods currently only works if the dispatch values themselves are related in the universal taxonomy, i.e., does **not** lift taxonomies of vector elements into vector (dispatch values); this will be fixed shortly!

 ## Testing